-When you integrate a flexible body into a template, you have to supply the following:
+When you integrate a flexible body into a template, you must supply the following:

-- A modal neutral file.
-This means that the MNF should have been previously created and stored in a shared or private database or the MD DB should present. - Location and orientation information for the part that you will create.
-Adams Car uses the location and orientation information to rigidly rotate and translate the flexible body. - Inertia coupling and the damping ratio.
+- A MNF, MASTER, or BDF file.
+This file should have been previously created and stored in a shared or private database. - Location and orientation information for the part that you will create.
+Adams Car uses this information to model the flexible body at the desired design position. - Inertia coupling and the damping ratio.

 You can now integrate flexible bodies into your subsystems or assemblies.
-The process of swapping rigid bodies with flexible bodies is fast, easy, and convenient, it eliminates the need for multiple templates, and is fairly automatic.
-With rigid-to-flexible swapping, modal flexibility becomes a property of the body.
+The process of swapping rigid bodies with flexible bodies is fast, easy, and convenient, and it eliminates the need for multiple templates.
+With rigid-to-flexible swapping, flexibility becomes a property of the general part.
 When you integrate a flexible body into a subsystem, you must:

-- Supply a modal neutral file.
-This means that the MNF should have been previously created and stored in a shared or private database or the MD DB should present. - Position the flexible body with respect to the rigid parts.
-For help, from the Adjust menu, point to General Part, select Rigid to Flex, and then press F1. - Monitor the connectivity.
-For help, from the Adjust menu, point to General Part, select Rigid to Flex, and then press F1.
+- Supply a file.
+This means that the MNF, MASTER, or BDF file should have been previously created and stored in a shared or private database. - Swap the rigid body for a flexible body: from the Adjust menu, point to General Part, select Rigid to Flex, and then press F1 for help.
+Select the FEM file type, and supply the path to the file. - Specify the connectivity.
+On the Swap dialog, select the Connections tab to get a list of markers that will be moved from the rigid body to the flexible body.
+You can specify the node(s) with which you want each marker to associate.